-- 10. Availability.
-The Committees shall be available to meet with the Treasurer and other appropriate officers of the Trusts, and with internal accounting staff, and individuals with internal audit responsibilities, for consultation on audit, accounting and related financial matters. - 11.
-Resources.
-The Committees shall be given the resources and shall have the authority appropriate to discharge their responsibilities, including the authority to retain special or independent counsel and other experts, advisors or consultants at the expense of the appropriate Fund(s) and to determine the appropriate funding for payment of compensation to Auditors for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for a Fund and the Committees' ordinary administrative expenses that are necessary or appropriate in carrying out their duties. - 12.
-Miscellaneous.
+10. Availability.
+The Committees shall be available to meet with the Treasurer and other appropriate officers of the Trusts, and with internal accounting staff, and individuals with internal audit responsibilities, for consultation on audit, accounting, and related financial matters.

+11. Resources.
+The Committees shall be given the resources and shall have the authority appropriate to discharge their responsibilities, including the authority to retain special or independent counsel and other experts, advisors or consultants at the expense of the appropriate Fund(s) and to determine the appropriate funding for payment of compensation to Auditors for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for a Fund and the Committees' ordinary administrative expenses that are necessary or appropriate in carrying out their duties.

+12. Miscellaneous.
 The Committees shall review and reapprove this Charter as often as they deem appropriate, but not less often than annually, and recommend any changes that they deem appropriate to the Boards.
 The Committees shall have such further responsibilities as are given to them from time to time by the Boards.
-The Committees shall consult with Management, the Auditors and counsel as to legal or regulatory developments affecting their responsibilities, as well as relevant tax, accounting and industry developments.
-The actions taken at meetings of the Committee shall be recorded in the minutes of such meetings.
-If the Committee's membership does not include all of the Trustees, the Committee will report on actions taken at its meeting to the Board.
-The Committee shall have such further responsibilities as are given to it from time to time by the board.
+The Committees shall consult as they deem appropriate with Management, the Auditors and counsel as to legal or regulatory developments affecting their responsibilities, as well as relevant tax, accounting and industry developments.
+The actions taken at meetings of the Committees shall be recorded in the minutes of such meetings.
+If the Committees'membership does not include all of the Trustees, the Committees will report on actions taken at their meetings to the Boards.
+The Committees shall have such further responsibilities as are given to them from time to time by the Boards.